-I understand and agree that if I fail to pay my student account bill or any monies due and owing Trocaire

-College by the scheduled due date, Trocaire College will assess late payment and/or finance charges at the rate of \$100 per month (max \$300) on the past due portion of my student account.
+I understand and agree that if I fail to pay my student account bill or any monies due and owing Trocaire College by the scheduled due date, Trocaire College will assess late payment and/or finance charge of \$200 per semester on the past due portion of my student account.
 Should my account remain unpaid by the end of the term, a 5% late charge may be assessed on the overall total of my account balance.